UniMath/agda-unimath/src/orthogonal-factorization-systems/factorizations-of-maps.lagda.md

 ## Definitions

-### The predicate on a triangle of maps of being a factorization
+### The predicate on triangles of maps of being a factorization

 ```agda
 module _